Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

 \subsection{Experimental Equipment}

 As the Tx and Rx, we used two ASUS NUC 13 Rugged-Tall devices, shown in Fig.~\ref{fig:NUC}, each equipped with an Intel AX210 \mbox{Wi-Fi} card and running PicoScenes \cite{Jiang2022IOT} for CSI acquisition.
 Only a single external antenna was used at each device, resulting in a single-input single-output channel.
 In the following, the Tx and Rx positions are defined by the locations of the corresponding antennas.
 The devices were connected to a control PC via Ethernet and remotely operated to coordinate packet transmission and reception.
 The Tx transmitted packets using the parameters summarized in Table~\ref{tab:parameters}.
-The Rx received these packets and acquired the corresponding CSI, along with the associated RSSI.
+The Rx received these packets and acquired the corresponding CSI, along with the RSSI.
 The nominal packet transmission interval was set to \SI{1}{\milli\second}; however, the actual inter-packet intervals observed at the Rx are not perfectly uniform.
-The characteristics of this timing irregularity are discussed in detail in Section~\ref{sec:delay-doppler-estimation}.
+The characteristics of this timing irregularity are discussed in Section~\ref{sec:delay-doppler-estimation}.

-For ground-truth position reference in the human gait experiment, HTC VIVE Tracker 3.0 \cite{merker2023sensors} based on infrared optical tracking, together with SteamVR Base Station 2.0, were attached to the top of the moving human target's head and to the Tx and Rx.
+For ground-truth position reference in the human gait experiment, HTC VIVE Tracker 3.0 \cite{merker2023sensors} based on infrared optical tracking, together with SteamVR Base Station 2.0, were attached to the moving human target's head and to the Tx and Rx.